cbegin/graven/README.md

                                +----------+
 ```

-# project.yaml
+# project.yaml example

-For many projects, only minimal interaction will be needed with `project.yaml`
-after initialization.
+**Before you have flashbacks of Maven POMs...** note that this is probably the
+biggest project.yaml file you'll ever see.
+Most projects will have shorter,
+simpler project.yaml files, and you'll rarely have to modify them once initialized.

 The following documented structure (derived from this
 very project) will help better understand what you can do with it.

 ```yaml